1959 European Ladies' Team Championship

 The 1959 European Ladies' Team Championship took place 15–20 September on the Golf und Land Club Köln outside Cologne, Germany.
 It was the first ladies' amateur golf European Ladies' Team Championship.

 Venue

-The hosting club was founded in 1906 and the championship 18-hole course, situated 10 kilometres east of the city center of Cologne, opened in 1955.
+The hosting club was founded in 1906 and the championship 18-hole course, situated in Bergisch Gladbach, 10 kilometers east of the city center of Cologne, opened in 1955.
 The course set up of par 74 had four par-3-holes, eight par-4-holes and six par-5-holes.

 The championship course was set up with par 74.

+Course layout

+The shown length on each hole was from the club tee.
+The women's championship tee was approximately 10 percent shorter and totally 5,475 meters.

 Format

 All participating teams played two qualification rounds of stroke play, counting the three best scores out of up to four players for each team.
 The four best teams formed flight A. The next two teams formed flight B.

 The winner in each flight was determined by a round-robin system.
 All teams in the flight met each other and the team with most points for team matches in flight A won the tournament, using the scale, win=2 points, halved=1 point, lose=0 points.
 In each match between two nation teams, two foursome games and four single games were played.